matomo-org/matomo-java-tracker/README.md

 * Track page views, goals, ecommerce transactions and items
 * Supports custom dimensions and custom variables
-* Includes tracking parameters for campaigns, events, downloads, outlinks, site search, devices, visiors
+* Includes tracking parameters for campaigns, events, downloads, outlinks, site search, devices, visitors
 * Supports Java 8 and higher
 * Allows you to skip SSL certificate validation (not recommended for production)
 * Contains nearly no runtime dependencies (only SLF4J)